Q1. What is Voluntary Health Insurance Scheme (VHIS)?

 (ii)Treatment of congenital conditions - Cover investigation and treatment of congenital conditions which have manifested or been diagnosed from the age of 8, subject to the same reimbursement arrangement that applies to unknown pre-existing conditions.

-(iii)Day case procedures – Cover surgical procedures (including endoscopy) not conducted during hospital stay (such as clinics or hospital day centres).
+(iii)Day case procedures - Cover surgical procedures (including endoscopy) not conducted during hospital stay (such as day procedure centres).